Overview of a Pixel Controller System

 - External noise - electrical noise in close proximity (e.g. AC cables in a wall cavity) will affect the signal integrity, particularly when using unshielded cables.

-Note: This is a guide only and is subject to all of the previously mentioned variables.
-However, if there is doubt, then it may be safer to use the Long Range system.
+Note: This is a guide only and is subject to all previously mentioned variables.
+However, if there is doubt, then it may be safer to use the Long-Range system.